Munshi Nawal Kishore: Biography

 On 23 November 1858, he founded a printing press known as Munshi Nawal Kishor Press.
 From 1859, he started publishing weekly newspaper Avadh Akhbar, also known as Oudh Akhbar.

-He died on 19 February 1895 in Delhi.
-His body was buried instead of traditional cremation.
-The Government of India issued a postage stamp on him in his honour in 1970.
+He died on 19 February 1895 in Lucknow.
+His body was cremated in Kanpur.
+The Government of India issued a postage stamp in his honour in 1970.

 Munshi Nawal Kishore published more than 5000 books in Arabic, Bengali, Hindi, English, Marathi, Punjabi, Pashto, Persian, Sanskrit and Urdu during 1858–1885.
 The Ram Kumar Press and Tej Kumar Press, started by his sons, are successors to the Nawal Kishore Press.

 Munshi was a member of the Indian National Congress.